Shakuntala Gamlin: Career

 In her career spanning over 30 years, she has worked in several positions in both State and Union governments.
 Initially she was appointed Director of Tourism in Andaman and Nicobar Islands.
 Starting from Andaman and Nicobar Islands, Assam, Arunachal Pradesh to the National Capital Territory of Delhi, Gamlin has worked in various capacities.
 She has also worked on Central deputation with the Ministry of Health & Family Welfare and Ministry of New and Renewable Energy.
 In 1996 she was appointed the Deputy Commissioner in Municipal Corporation of Delhi, since then she has held positions in various offices at Union and State level positions in Delhi.
 In January 2015 she was appointed Chairperson of Delhi Transco Limited.
 She has also been assigned the responsibilities of Principal Secretary (Power) and Principal Secretary (Industries), Government of NCT of Delhi, Chairperson of Indraprastha Power Generation Company Limited & Pragati Power Corporation Limited and CMD of Delhi Power Company Limited.
 On May 15, 2015 she was appointed the Chief Secretary by Lieutenant Governor Najeeb Jung, which led to confrontation with Aam Aadmi Party led State Government.

 In the year 2002, she was a member of the Indian Delegation for the Eighth Session of the Conference of Parties for the United Nations Framework Convention on Climate Change.
 She has attended the training given by World Bank on Carbon Credit Calculations in clean energy products in USA.
 She has also been trained in Trade Policy and negotiation in Harvard University.
 She has been selected as the head of the National Tobacco Control Program and Non-Communicable Disease Program.

 Personal life

 She is the daughter of former Assam MP, Lalit Kumar Doley, and was the wife of former Arunachal Pradesh Chief Minister, Jarbom Gamlin who was an alumnus of St. Stephen's College, New Delhi.
-Also the mother of Bomnee Gamlin who presently studies in 12th grade in Sanskriti School, New Delhi.
+Also the mother of Bomnee Gamlin who studied in 12th grade in Sanskriti School, New Delhi.